 Freddy's Brew Pub.
 Photo by: BC Ale Trail

 The mild winter temperatures in Kelowna mean it's easy to head into the hills and enjoy some fresh air and amazing views.
-There are hundreds of trails for snowshoeing and cross country skiing in the surrounding areas.
-Telemark Nordic Club in West Kelowna is only 15 minutes from downtown and they offer equipment rentals and day passes (you can now book everything online), as does Big White Ski Resort, located about 45 minutes from Kelowna.
+There are hundreds of trails for snowshoeing and cross-country skiing in the surrounding areas.
+Telemark Nordic Club in West Kelowna is only 15 minutes from downtown and they offer equipment rentals and day passes (book online ahead of time to guarantee rentals), as does Big White Ski Resort, located about 45 minutes from Kelowna.
 Keep an eye on both websites for trail opening dates.

 After four full days of exploring, shopping, adventuring, and sampling your way through Kelowna, it's time to get ready for the trip home.
-Why not finish off your vacation by prioritizing a little self-care and making sure that you get home feeling pampered and relaxed.
-There are several great spas in Kelowna that offer amazing services, check out Beyond Wrapture Mind & Body Spa & Retreat.
+Why not finish off your vacation by prioritizing a little self-care and making sure that you get home feeling pampered and relaxed?
+There are several great spas in Kelowna that offer amazing services, check out Beyond Wrapture Mind & Body Spa & Retreat or the Spa at the Cove.
 If you would rather get home looking your best, pay a visit to Crimson Hair Salon for some amazing styling.